As a parent, you want your child to succeed academically. Good grades help kids get into university and pursue fulfilling careers.

 You can complement your child’s classroom learning in several ways.
 First, parents can support their children in their homework and other independent projects by spending an hour or so on discussing the tasks together.

 Second, private tutors with specialties in difficult subjects can help students with disciplines they find challenging.
 Studies show that tutoring leads to cognitive and motivational improvement, and therefore improvements in school performance.
-Instead of facing learning problems alone, students can receive help in developing necessary skills and
+Instead of facing learning problems alone, students can receive help in developing necessary skills like reading comprehensions.

 3. Help Them Get Organized